International AML/CFT Bodies

 The current membership consists of 21 countries: Algeria, Bahrain, Djibouti, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestinian Authority, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen.

 These countries work jointly to comply with the FATF and UN standards.
-The MENAFATF is voluntary and co-operative in nature and independent from any other international body or organisation.
-It sets its own work, regulations, rules and procedures and co-operates with other international bodies, notably the FATF, to achieve its objectives.
+The MENAFATF is voluntary and cooperative in nature and independent from any other international body or organisation, and it sets its work, regulations, rules and procedures and cooperates with other international bodies, notably the FATF, to achieve its objectives.

-From surveying hundreds of thousands of people worldwide to mapping a country’s individual corruption risks, Transparency International’s national and global research looks at corruption from every angle.
-The organisation draws on more than 20 years of anti-corruption expertise to identify the underlying causes and offer tailored solutions.
-With more than 100 national chapters worldwide and an international secretariat in Berlin, Transparency International works with partners in government, business and civil society to put effective measures in place to tackle corruption and stop the abuse of power, bribery and secret deals.
+Transparency International’s national and global research looks at corruption from every angle, from surveying hundreds of thousands of people worldwide to mapping a country’s individual corruption risks.
+The organisation draws on over 20 years of anti-corruption expertise to identify the underlying causes and offer tailored solutions.
+With more than 100 national chapters worldwide and an international secretariat in Berlin, Transparency International works with government, business and civil society partners to put effective measures in place to tackle corruption and stop the abuse of power, bribery and secret deals.

 United Nations Security Council

-Under the Charter, the Security Council has primary responsibility for the maintenance of international peace and security.
-The Security Council takes the lead in determining the existence of a threat to the peace or act of aggression.
-It calls upon the parties to a dispute to settle it by peaceful means and recommends methods of adjustment or terms of settlement.
-In some cases, the Security Council can resort to imposing sanctions or even authorize the use of force to maintain or restore international peace and security.
+Under the Charter, the Security Council is primarily responsible for maintaining international peace and security.
+The Security Council takes the lead in determining the existence of a threat to the peace or an act of aggression.
+It calls upon the parties to a dispute to settle it peacefully and recommends adjustment methods or settlement terms.
+In some cases, the Security Council can resort to imposing sanctions or even authorising the use of force to maintain or restore international peace and security.
 The Security Council also recommends to the General Assembly the appointment of the Secretary-General and the admission of new members to the United Nations.
-And, together with the General Assembly, it elects the judges of the International Court of Justice.
+And, together with the General Assembly, it elects the International Court of Justice judges.

-The Wolfsberg Group is an association of thirteen global banks which aims to develop frameworks and guidance for the management of financial crime risks, particularly with respect to Know Your Customer, Anti-Money Laundering and Counter Terrorist Financing policies.
+The Wolfsberg Group is an association of thirteen global banks that aims to develop frameworks and guidance for managing financial crime risks, particularly concerning Know Your Customer, Anti-Money Laundering and Counter-Terrorist Financing policies.

 Contact Us